Cant Sleep Without Carbs

 When you think of cortisol and adrenaline, you might think of stress, high energy situations, and being all amped up.
 Is that the way you want to feel in the middle of the night when you are trying to sleep?
 Absolutely not.

 Cortisol and adrenaline will keep you awake at night.
-And unfortunately, if your blood sugars swing too low due to your insulin resistance and lack of carbs, both of these hormones can become elevated at night.
+And unfortunately, if your blood sugars swing too low due to your Fat Storing Hormone resistance and lack of carbs, both of these hormones can become elevated at night.

 And they can cause insomnia and sleep problems you are having when not eating carbs.